Rheisen/berr/README.md

 1. Errors need to serve the needs of different audiences, audiences with often conflicting interests (E.g. developers vs. end-users of APIs and Applications).
 When creating a `berr.Error`, provide a message that is safe and valuable to end-users, and add `berr.Attachment` structures to provide additional context relevant for those different audiences.
-By default, berr provides `detail`, `metadata`, and `error` attachments.
-The `detail` attachment is not sensitive, and intended for end-users, while `metadata` and `error` attachments are sensitive (intended for developers).
+Berr provides `detail`, `metadata`, and `error` attachments.
+The `detail` attachment is not sensitive, and intended for providing additional context to end-users, while `metadata` and `error` attachments are sensitive (e.g. intended for developers / debugging).

-2. Errors should be sensitive by default, and not reveal or leak sensitive information / sensitive attachments without an explicit call to do so. `berr.Error.String()` will output the error type and the message it was initially suplied with, while `berr.Error.Error()` will output the `berr.Error.String()` in addition to the output of `.Error()` on the next error (if one exists).
+2. Errors should be sensitive by default, and not reveal or leak sensitive information (sensitive attachments) without an explicit call to do so. `berr.Error.String()` will output the error type and the message it was initially suplied with, while `berr.Error.Error()` will output the `berr.Error.String()` in addition to the output of `.Error()` on the next error (if one exists).
 A JSON rendering of a `berr.Error` model will only expose the message, error type, and